SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 Agile Toolkit offers a special type of View called a Page which organises the response to a particular URL.
 In desktop frameworks an Agile Toolkit Page would often be called a 'Presenter'.

-Requests are routed to Page classes, which organize the Views required to render the response.
+Requests are routed to Page classes, which marshall the Views required to render the response.

 ## What Is A View In Agile Toolkit?